Mark7888/steelseries-sonar-py/README.md

 - `ChannelNotFoundError`: Raised when the specified channel is not found.
 - `InvalidVolumeError`: Raised when an invalid volume value is provided.
 - `InvalidMixVolumeError`: Raised when an invalid mix volume value is provided.
+- `SliderNotFoundError`: Raised when an unknown slider name is provided as `streamer_slider` value.

 ## Example